superMrzhou/ugc/README.md

 # make env using python 2.7(system version)
 $ virtualenv env --python=python

+# attention: if you want to use gpu,env's name must be 'tensorflow',maybe like this:
+$ virtualenv tensorflow --python=python

 # you will see a new dir named “env”; activate the env by followed cmd:
 $ source env/bin/activate
 ```